dapr/docs-zh/content/zh-hans/operations/monitoring/metrics/azure-monitor.md

 You can use [azm-config-map.yaml](/docs/azm-config-map.yaml) to enable prometheus metrics endpoint scrape.

-If you installed Dapr to the different namespace, you need to change the `monitor_kubernetes_pod_namespaces` array values.
-For example: For example:
+If you installed Dapr to the different namespace, you need to change the `monitor_kubernetes_pod_namespaces` array values. 例如:

 ```yaml
 ...